 APM Terminals Quetzal opened for operations in 2017.
 It has an annual container throughput capacity of 340,000 TEU and is currently the largest facility between the port of Lázaro Cardenas in México, and the Panama Canal, on the west coast of Central America.
 It is the only terminal in Guatamala capable of handling 10,000 TEU vessels due to its 14.5 m draft.

-Currently operating at around 60% capacity, the terminal is equipped with two Ship-to-Shore cranes on a 350m quay and a berth depth of 14.5 meters.
-It can handle vessels of up to 9,000 TEU capacity, making it the largest in Guatemala.
-The terminal handles fruits and vegetables, coffee, grains, fertilizer, fish, cotton, textiles and tobacco, which account for around half of Guatemala’s exports.
+Currently operating at around 60% capacity, the terminal is equipped with three Super Post Panamax Ship-to-Shore cranes (20 container outreach) on a 350m quay.
+With 610 reefer plugs, the terminal handles fruits and vegetables, coffee, grains, fertilizer, fish, cotton, textiles and tobacco, which account for around half of Guatemala’s exports.

 The terminal's state-of-the-art terminal operating system optimizes security, control and cargo management.
 It also enables customs and customers to operate as efficiently as possible.
-Rapid turnaround times are made possible by a convenient digital appointment system.
+Rapid truck turnaround times are made possible thanks to 5 gate lanes and a digital appointment system.
 Customers can track their containers real-time.
 Its goal is to be the maritime container terminal with the highest productivity and highest safety rates in Central America.

 At a glance

 - Online customer portal to facilitate ease of doing business, such as customs clearance and additional service requests

 - Online appointment management system reduces waiting time at entry or exit from the terminal by issuing a PIN

 - Track & Trace provides accurate and real-time information on the status of your container

 - 24/7 live monitoring through high resolution cameras in all areas.

 - Reduced waiting time for vessels due to dedicated berthing windows